tine-schreibt/textflow/README.md

    delete a note (or folder) in your bookmarks or vault, textFlow will register these actions and automatically rebuild the relevant flow to reflect the changes.
-If you change a note's front matter so it gets included in a new flow, you will have to rebuild manually.
+If you change a note's front matter so it gets included in a new flow, you will have to rebuild manually. - **Convenient:** Right-click on a folder gives the option: `textFlow: Create new flow from this folder`.
+The definition can then be refined in the settings tab. <small>This functionality is not available for bookmarks groups right now</small>
 2. **Structure your flows:**
    - Flows built from folders, tags or properties have two sorting options:
      1. Mirror the order of your _notes_ as they appear in the file explorer.